astronomer/docs/learn/airflow-params.md

 ![Bool param example](/img/guides/airflow-params_bool.png)

 If you provide custom HTML to the `custom_html_form` attribute, you can create more complex UI elements like a color picker.
-For sample code, see [this example DAG in the Airflow documentation](https://airflow.apache.org/docs/apache-airflow/stable/_modules/airflow/example_dags/example_params_ui_tutorial.html).
+For sample code, see [this example DAG in the Apache Airflow® documentation](https://airflow.apache.org/docs/apache-airflow/stable/_modules/airflow/example_dags/example_params_ui_tutorial.html).
 Note that this feature is deprecated as of Airflow 2.8 and its implementation will change in the future.

 ![Color picker example](/img/guides/airflow-params_color_picker.png)